-Children's Civil War clothing can still be seen in places like Gettysburg, where reenactments are part of daily life.
+Are you interested in Civil War clothing especially what children wore?
+To see children's clothing from this time period visit places like Gettysburg, where reenactments occur annually and tour guides dress up daily.
 Most clothes bought or made for children in order to perform reenactments are less constricting than the clothes the average child would have worn in the 1860s, but still decidedly specific to the period represented.

 Children's Civil War Clothing: Overview